juju/docs/src/en/commands.md

    The user will be prompted for a password, which, once set, causes the registration string to be voided.
-In order to start using Juju the user can now either create a model or wait for a model to be shared with them.
+In order to start using Juju the user can now either add a model or wait for a model to be shared with them.
-   Some machine providers will require the user to be in possession of certain credentials in order to create a model.
+   Some machine providers will require the user to be in possession of certain credentials in order to add a model.

    **Examples:**